migrate-ease/migrate-ease/README.md

 MigrateEase
 ============

 Migrate-ease is maintained by the OpenAnolis Arm Working Group.
-This is a fork of [Porting advisor](https://github.com/arm-hpc/porting-advisor), an open source project by the ARM High Performance Computeing group.
+This is a fork of [Porting advisor](https://github.com/arm-hpc/porting-advisor), an open source project by the ARM High Performance Computing group.

 It is an innovative project designed to analyze codebases specifically for x86_64 architectures and offers tailored suggestions aimed at facilitating the migration process to aarch64.
 This tool streamlines the transition, ensuring a smooth and efficient evolution of your software to leverage the benefits of aarch64 architecture.
 At present, this tool only supports codebase migration to Linux.
 It can be run on Arm or non-Arm based machines.
 The tool does not modify any code, it does not provide API level recommendations, and it does not send any data back to OpenAnolis.